 Thank you so much for your interest in volunteering for the Dorothy Day House of Hospitality.
 It is the generosity of people like you that allow us to continue keeping homeless families together.
-Below you’ll find a brief description of the process of becoming a DDHH volunteer, and then some short descriptions of the various jobs available.
+Below you’ll find a brief description of the process of becoming a DDH volunteer, and then some short descriptions of the various jobs available.
 In addition, we are happy to sign student community service forms or other forms of service documentation.
 Just ask!

-- Fill out the Volunteer Application form below.
+Fill out the Volunteer Application below.

-- That’s it!
 We’ll enter you into our volunteer database and contact you when opportunities arise that match your selected interests.
 If you can’t make it, no big deal!
 We’ll leave you on our list and ask the next time.
 If at any time you wish to remove yourself from the list or change your volunteer activities or availability, just email us at email@example.com.

 Volunteer Job Descriptions

-- House maintenance – specific tasks may vary with our needs, but generally includes such tasks as plumbing, electrical work, painting walls, HVAC, and other general maintenance.
+House maintenance – specific tasks may vary with our needs, but generally includes such tasks as plumbing, electrical work, painting walls, HVAC, and other general maintenance.

-- Cleaning –includes wiping down blinds, ceiling fan, baseboards, furniture, sink, toilet, windows, removing wall marks, sweeping, vacuuming, mopping, disposing of broken toys / movies / other items, replacing lightbulbs, and other general cleaning tasks.
+Cleaning –includes wiping down blinds, ceiling fan, baseboards, furniture, sink, toilet, windows, removing wall marks, sweeping, vacuuming, mopping, disposing of broken toys / movies / other items, replacing lightbulbs, and other general cleaning tasks.

-- Assisting with fundraisers – both publicity and serving during our fundraising events (specific job descriptions will vary with the needs of each event).
+Assisting with fundraisers – both publicity and serving during our fundraising events (specific job descriptions will vary with the needs of each event).

-- Moving furniture – Usually involves helping a family furnish their new residence upon moving out of the Dorothy Day House.
+Moving furniture – Usually involves helping a family furnish their new residence upon moving out of the Dorothy Day House.
 Will often involve heavy lifting.
 Volunteers with trucks or large SUV’s especially needed!
 Children under 13 must have an adult accompanying them.

-- Yard Work – includes pruning, raking, cleaning flower beds and boxes, mulching, hosing down outside windows, cutting grass, and disposing of all yard trash.
+Yard Work – includes pruning, raking, cleaning flower beds and boxes, mulching, hosing down outside windows, cutting grass, and disposing of all yard trash.